sverweij/dependency-cruiser/test/extract/ast-extractors/all-shapes-of-import-export.md

-In commonjs and AMD it's possible to either _rename_ or _wrap_ your require functions either to hack around a particular issue (e.g. force require cache to not be used, require modules that might not be there without having to try catch, you're using the require keyword for something else) or just for the lulz:
+In commonjs and AMD it's possible to either _rename_ or _wrap_ your require functions either to hack around a particular issue (e.g. force require cache to not be used, require modules that might not be there without having to try catch, you're using the require keyword for something else) or for the lulz:

 ```javascript